Last Updated: September 6, 2022

 3. Wagner’s Cardinal Blend - Best Cardinal Blend

-Wagner’s Cardinal Blend contains a spicy mix of seeds that will attract cardinals.
+Wagner’s Cardinal Blend contains a spicy mix of seeds that will attract cardinals into the bird feeder.
 Combining safflower, striped sunflower, and black oil sunflower seeds, the Cardinal Blend is the perfect mix to attract these birds to your yard.

-This nutritious blend will ensure your yard is filled with the cheerful sounds of cardinals.
+This nutritious blend will ensure your yard is filled with the cheerful sounds of cardinals flocking to your bird feeder.
 I love that the mix is designed for use in feeders but you can also just spread it on your lawn and let the birds forage for the rich, high-energy seeds.